josmar-crwdstffng/angular/aio/content/guide/singleton-services.md

 The application displays "Miss Marple" as the user instead of the default "Sherlock Holmes".

-Remember to import `GreetingModule` as a Javascript import at the top of the file and don't add it to more than one `@NgModule` `imports` list.
+Remember to import `GreetingModule` as a Javascript import at the top of the file and do not add it to more than one `@NgModule` `imports` list.

 ## Prevent reimport of the `GreetingModule`